 Shop with a Cop -

-The Camano Law Enforcement Support Foundation seeks Donations for second year of participating in national children's Christmas charity program.
+The Camano Law Enforcement Support Foundation seeks Donations for this years participation in national children's Christmas charity program.

 The Camano Law Enforcement Support Foundation sponsored the program in 2017 to provide for some children from Camano Island to go Christmas shopping with an Island County deputy.
 Building on last year’s success of taking eight children Christmas shopping, the Camano Precinct is hoping to increase the number of children participating in the program.
 Deputy Bill Vaughn is heading up the program, working with both Camano elementary schools and his fellow deputies, said Earl Barnard, Treasurer of Camano Law Enforcement Support Foundation, a nonprofit organization, which is providing the funds.